arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterAssignmentStmt(ctx *AssignmentStmtContext)
     EnterAssignmentStmt is called when production assignmentStmt is entered.

+func (s *BaseArcParserListener) EnterBitAndExpression(ctx *BitAndExpressionContext)
+    EnterBitAndExpression is called when production bitAndExpression is entered.

+func (s *BaseArcParserListener) EnterBitOrExpression(ctx *BitOrExpressionContext)
+    EnterBitOrExpression is called when production bitOrExpression is entered.

+func (s *BaseArcParserListener) EnterBitXorExpression(ctx *BitXorExpressionContext)
+    EnterBitXorExpression is called when production bitXorExpression is entered.

 func (s *BaseArcParserListener) EnterBlock(ctx *BlockContext)
     EnterBlock is called when production block is entered.